-Arizona General Education Curriculum (AGEC) - The public universities and community colleges in Arizona have agreed to three transfer general education programs.
-These general education transfer programs are referred to collectively as the Arizona General Education Curriculum (AGEC).
-This agreement ensures that the completion of the courses within an AGEC at Yavapai College will allow students to transfer lower division general education courses to any of the Arizona public universities without losing credits.
-Courses applied to the Arizona General Education Curriculum (AGEC) may not be taken for Satisfactory/Unsatisfactory (S/U) grading.
+This agreement ensures that the completion of the Arizona General Education Curriculum (AGEC) Certificate at Yavapai College will allow students to transfer lower division general education courses to any of the Arizona public universities without losing credits.
+If the student does not complete the AGEC Certificate at Yavapai College, the same transfer status may not be granted by an Arizona public university as those who have completed the certificate.
+Failing to complete the AGEC Certificate will result in having courses evaluated on a course-by-course basis by the transfer university.
+Courses applied to the Arizona General Education Curriculum (AGEC) Certificate may not be taken for Satisfactory/Unsatisfactory (S/U) grading.